Can I Make a Claim as a Witness?

 Building a successful case for witness compensation can take longer than for a client with an obvious physical injury.
 We recommend you speak to your GP for appropriate care and referral if you believe you are suffering psychological damage.
 Keep a diary recording how you feel and the impact the trauma has on your daily life, and seek legal advice at the earliest opportunity.

 The Compensation Experts can help.
-Simply phone, or fill in our online enquiry form and one of our trained advisors will respond at a time that suits you.
+Simply phone, or fill in our online enquiry form and one of our advisors will respond at a time that suits you.

 Am I eligible?